Best Things To Do in Norway on Holiday

 1. Stand on Kjeragbolten

-If you are one to chase thrills, Kjeragbolten must be added to your itinerary.
+If you’re wondering what to do in Norway, and you are one to chase thrills, Kjeragbolten must be added to your itinerary.
 This rock rests between two cliffs in Southern Norway.

 The hike to this destination is among the most famous in the world.
 It is classified as a strenuous hike, so it is best for more experienced hikers.